Stably irrational hypersurfaces of small slopes: Proof of main results

 \subsection{Theorem \ref{thm:slope} and examples over $\mathbb F_p(t)$ and $\Q$}

-Examples of stably irrational smooth quartic threefolds over $\overline \Q$ and of some higher dimensional hypersurfaces over $\Q$ were previously given in \cite{CT-Pirutka} and \cite{totaro}, respectively.
+Examples of stably irrational smooth quartic threefolds over $\overline \Q$ and of some higher-dimensional hypersurfaces over $\Q$ were previously given in \cite{CT-Pirutka} and \cite{totaro}, respectively.
 If $N=2^n+n-2$, then we can also obtain examples defined over small fields like $\Q$ or $\F_p(t)$, as follows.
 By Lemma \ref{lem:dec}, our result implies Theorem \ref{thm:slope} stated in the introduction.

 \begin{theorem} Let $n\geq 2$ be an integer and put $N:=2^n+n-2$.
 Let $k$ be a field of characteristic different from two.
 If $k$ has positive characteristic, assume that it has positive transcendence degree over its prime field.
 Then for any degree $d\geq n+2$ there is a smooth hypersurface $X\subset \CP^{N+1}_{k}$ of degree $d$ whose base change $X_{\overline k}$ to the algebraic closure of $k$ does not admit an integral decomposition of the diagonal. \end{theorem}